Sfiso10/EEE3088F_MM_Project_Group-68/README.md

 ---

-This repository contains the code and documentation for my Micromouse project, developed for [insert course or competition name here].
+This repository contains the code and documentation for my Micromouse project, developed for the University of Cape Town.

 ## Overview